quicwg/multipath/draft-ietf-quic-multipath.md

 --- abstract

-This document specifies a multipath extension for the QUIC protocol to enable the simultaneous usage of multiple paths for a single connection.
+This document specifies a multipath extension for the QUIC protocol to enable the creation and management of multiple paths for a single connection.
+It proposes a standard way to create and delete paths, or to manage path identifiers and the numbering of packets.
+It does not specify address discovery or management, nor how applications using QUIC schedule traffic over multiple paths.

 --- middle